AlvaroSR/RepData_PeerAssessment1/PA1_template.md

 # Loading and preprocessing the data

-First of all we established our working directory by means of `getwd()` and unzip and load data:
+First of all we establish our working directory by means of `setwd()` and unzip and load data:

 ```r